Facebook pixel From One Lemon to a Career in Horticulture

 “We really pride ourselves on the hands-on learning portion of it,” Moore said.
 “Some of the other degrees that might be offered either in the state or in the surrounding states don’t compare.”

-“We provide great hands-on applicable skills in our classes that you can get a foundational knowledge of plants, even if you just want to know a little bit more about, say, Missouri trees or wildflowers, you can get just the basics if that’s what you’re looking for,” Moore said.
-No matter what level of education you seek, there will be hands-on learning along the way.
+“We provide great hands-on applicable skills in our classes that you can get a foundational knowledge of plants, even if you just want to know a little bit more about, say, Missouri trees or wildflowers,” Moore said.
+“You can get just the basics if that’s what you’re looking for.”

 “We are consistently introducing our students to their future peers,” Pence said.

-The horticulture community in St. Louis is a close group, and the Venn diagram of industry professionals and educators often intersect.
-As such, many professionals, business owners and experts in the region also teach classes at the College.
+The horticulture community in St. Louis is closely connected.
+Many professionals, business owners and experts in the region also teach classes at STLCC, giving students direct access to people working in the field.

 “We have experience in the industries you may want to work in,” said Assistant Professor Ryan Schepers.
 “We have an incredibly dedicated faculty that want to see you succeed.”